taiwangoldcard/website/content/goldcard-holders-faq/health-insurance.md

 In Taipei, you should go to the [Ministry of Health and Welfare Health Insurance Department Building (衛福部健康保險署臺北業務組-健保大樓辦公室)](https://goo.gl/maps/qz7SV2mjFzdDdYX66) next to NTU Hospital, a couple minutes walk from Taipei Main Station Exit M8.
 Enter the building, take a queue number on the 1st floor, and the staff will take care of the rest for you (English service provided).
 Remember to bring your Gold Card, passport, and a photo.

+## How are NHI premiums paid
+You will receive your NHI premium payment bill by mail.
+After you have received your first bill, you can also register to pay online or by monthly direct debit with a Taiwanese bank account.

 ## Are my children and family eligible for a health insurance card?
 Yes.
 Once your spouse and/or any minor children receive their residence cards, they can register for their health insurance card as your dependants.
 They are immediately eligible and have